 Seville, and the region of Andalucia in general, is unbearably hot and crowded in summer but pleasantly cool in autumn.
 If you’re hoping to avoid the crowds, autumn is definitey a better option than spring, when thousands of visitors fill the city for the famous Semana Santa and Feria de Abril celebrations.

 But that doesn’t mean that you’ll miss out on Seville’s party scene if you visit in autumn.
+There are so many things to do in Seville!
 Flamenco shows happen year-round in the city’s tablaos, and the Peñas de Guardia are organized in both spring and autumn to showcase up-and-coming flamenco artists.
 Seville is the home of tapas, and this is another local tradition that can be enjoyed at any time of the year.

 Be sure to visit Seville’s Cathedral, which is the largest Gothic church in the world.
 La Giralda, which now serves as the Cathedral’s bell tower, was once the minaret of the mosque that used to stand here.
 The Real Alcázar is another example of Seville’s Moorish heritage and is filled with distinctive Mudéjar architecture.

 The best area to stay in is the historic neighborhood of Santa Cruz.
 The architecture is beautiful, the streets are always lively, and photographers will appreciate the beautiful light here.
 Alminar is a small, budget-friendly hotel in Santa Cruz, just steps away from the Cathedral.

 By Laura from Travelers Universe